 - "Game of the Year", "Best Adapted Video Game", and "Best Downloadable Game" by Spike Video Game Awards

 - Melissa Hutchinson's role as Clementine named "Best Performance By a Human Female", Telltale Games named as "Studio of the Year".
 The game was awarded "Best Downloadable Game" and "Best Character Design" for Lee Everett at the 2012 Inside Gaming Awards

 - 2012 "Game of the Year" and "Best Multi-Platform Game" by Destructoid

 - "Best Writing", "Best Digitally Distributed Game", and "Game of the Year" by Digital Trends

 - Yahoo!
 Games' Flan Dering listed it as his "Game of the Year" and "Best Downloadable Game"

 Find more information at Giantbomb's The Walking Dead page

 Survival Instinct (PC, PS3, Xbox360, Wii U)

-Activision announced a first person shooter based on the television series, which is being developed by Terminal Reality.
-It is scheduled to be released in 2013.
+Activision announced a first person shooter based on the television series, and developed by Terminal Reality.
+It was released March 19, 2013.
 The game will act as a Prequel to the TV Series, focusing on Daryl and Merle.